ccao-data/data-architecture/dbt/models/reporting/docs.md

 # vw_pin_value_long

 {% docs view_vw_pin_value_long %}
-Assessed values by PIN and year, for each assessment stage.
+Assessed and market values by PIN and year, for each assessment stage.

+- Market value (`_mv`) columns accurately reflect incentives, statute, levels of assessment, building splits, etc.

 The assessment stages are: